Becky139/Battleship/README.md

         - A consistent theme, and game play.
 - Functionality Requirements:
     - The user will be able to:
-        - Enter either a letter or a whole word if they think they know it.
+        - Enter co-ordanites using numbers and letters.
         - Replay the game.
         - End the program at the end of the game.